HoudiniGraphql/houdini/README.md

 npx houdini init
 ```

+> Note, this will send a request to your API to download your schema definition.
+If you need
+> headers to authenticate this request, you can pass them in with the `--pull-header`
+> flag (abbreviated `-ph`).
+For example,
+> `npx houdini init -ph Authorization="Bearer MyToken"`.
+> You will also need to provide the same flag to `generate` when using the
+> `--pull-schema` flag.

 This will create a few necessary files, as well as pull down a json representation of
 your API's schema.
 Next, generate your runtime: